onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-03-21-2025.md

 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.

 **Done last sprint**
-*
+* Contract review with Alchemy, Tibles, Hoodlums, Quicknode.

 **This sprint**

 * Contract signing with Alchemy.
-* Contract review with Tibles, Hoodlums, Quicknode.
+* Contract review with Tibles, Quicknode.
+* Flipside 5 SNs onboarding.
+* BlockDaemon 5 SNs onboarding.

 ---